 - Rupturing the membranes: fetal distress and c-section (see previous post)

 - IV syntocinon / pitocin: Mother – rupture of uterus; post partum haemorrhage; water intoxication leading to convulsions, coma and/or death.
 Baby – hypoxic brain damage; neonatal jaundice; neonatal retinal haemorrhage; death.
-There is also research suggesting that there may be a link between the use of syntocinon/pitocin for induction and ADHD (Kurth & Haussmann 2011)
+There is also research suggesting that there may be a link between the use of syntocinon/pitocin for induction and ADHD (Gregory et al. 2013; Kurth & Haussmann 2011)

 Risks associated with factors that commonly occur during an induction

-The Cochrane review (above) found reduced rates of c-section for women who were induced.
+The Cochrane review (above) and a more recent review (Wood et al. 2013) found reduced rates of c-section for women who were induced.
 This is an interesting finding and does not fit with my observations.
-However, the review does not separate first time mothers with women who have birthed before.
+However, neither review separates first time mothers from women who have birthed before.
 And they are a different kettle of fish.
 A research study by Ehrenthal et al. (2010) found an increased c-section rate of 20% for women being induced with their first baby.
 They concluded that: “Labor induction is significantly associated with a cesarean delivery among nulliparous women at term… reducing the use of elective labor induction may lead to decreased rates of cesarean delivery for a population.”
 Another study by Selo-Ojeme et al (2011) found induction increased the chance of a c-section x3 for first time mothers.
 The researchers recommend that “Nulliparous [first baby] women should be made aware of this, as well as potential risks of expectant management during counselling.”
 It is now well established that there are significant risks associated with c-section for both mother and baby.
 Childbirth Connection provide an extensive and evidence based list.

 Induced labour is usually more painful than a physiological labour.
 Syntocinon (aka pitocin) produces strong contractions often without the gentle build up and endorphin release of natural contractions.
 In addition unlike natural oxytocin, syntocinon does not cross the blood-brain barrier to create the spaced-out, relaxed feelings that help women to cope with pain (see previous post).
 Not surprisingly, first time mothers are more than 3x more likely to opt for an epidural (Selo-Ojeme et al. 2011) during an induction.
 A Cochrane review found that: “Women who used epidurals were more likely to have a longer delivery (second stage of labour), needed their labour contractions stimulated with oxytocin, experienced very low blood pressure, were unable to move for a period of time after the birth (motor blockage), had problems passing urine (fluid retention) and suffered fever and association between epidural analgesia and instrumental birth.”
 The review also found an increased risk of instrumental delivery, and c-section for fetal distress with an epidural.